 The average medical aid spend for the South African poor is 0.1%.
 Translated, that means they have no medical aid and is dependent on a sub-standard public health system.
 It also explains why the government is planning to implement a state medical aid.
 How effective this will be, remains to be seen.

 The regulation for this has changed this year and you will need to have massive additional medical expenses before you will be able to get a tax break.
-I thought that we would be above the national average here, since we regularly have medical expenses and my wife recently went for a ankle surgery.
+I thought that we would be above the national average here since we regularly have medical expenses and my wife recently went for ankle surgery.
 However, compared to the national average our medical expenses are low.
 I assume that this will also increase once we have kids.

-Budget for groceries and dining
+Household budget for groceries and dining

 For the middle-class, food represents 11.4% of their monthly expenses.
-Interestingly, for the low-income households, this represents 35.9% of their expenses.
+Interestingly, for low-income households, this represents 35.9% of their expenses.
 This goes to show how much the poor are affected by changes in food prices.
 We spend about 8.9% of our income on groceries and dining.
 However, when I travel for work, my food is subsidized.
 Our real monthly food cost will be much closer to the national average.

 Budget for entertainment

 The middle-class household budget for entertainment is 8.3% of their income.
 This is a vague category to analyse.
-It will include things like going to a cinema, hosting a get together and who knows what else.
+It will include things like going to a cinema, hosting a get-together and who knows what else.
 We include our travel costs in this category as well, which increases it significantly.
 Presently we are at 12.3%, which should come down if you analyse the long term average.

-In the last three months we went to the Drakensberg (about R5000 for the 4 days) and we paid for an Egypt vacation in December (about R22 000 for 9 days).
-We are overspending on travel, but to me it is important to see the world and experience other cultures.
-It is however something I can monitor closer to ensure that the costs stay reasonable.
+In the last three months, we went to the Drakensberg (about R5000 for the 4 days) and we paid for an Egypt vacation in December (about R22 000 for 9 days).
+We are overspending on travel, but to me, it is important to see the world and experience other cultures.
+It is, however, something I can monitor closer to ensure that the costs stay reasonable.

 Budget for home expenses

-The middle-class spends 10.9% of their household budget on housing, water, electricity, maintenance and furniture.
+The middle-class spend 10.9% of their household budget on housing, water, electricity, maintenance and furniture.
 This is where we are seriously overspending.
 Our living expenses account for 18.2% of our budget.
 This is because we made the classic mistake of buying a home for future us, and not present us.
 This left us with two options, selling our home or paying like madmen to reduce the outstanding amount and associated mortgage.

 We love the place and opted for the latter option, although it is by no stretch of the imagination the best option.
-The additional payments we have made in the last year, has reduced the mortgage by R3 500.
-The motivation is that when your mortgage is systematically reduced, your savings rate increases, and the repayment process is accelerated.
+The additional payments we have made in the last year has reduced the mortgage by R3 500.
+The motivation is that when your mortgage is systematically reduced, your savings rate increases and the repayment process is accelerated.
 By my calculations, we have about 4 years of payments left.
-After this, we will be living rent free for the rest of our lives.
+After this, we will be living rent-free for the rest of our lives.

 Budget for savings